qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [numeric: double]

        Default: 0.0
-     - Buffer distance to apply to the allowed gaps layer, in map units.
+     - Buffer distance to apply to the allowed gaps layer, in selected units.
+       Gaps located within this buffered area are ignored.
+       Allows adding a spatial tolerance around allowed gaps to avoid reporting near-boundary gaps as errors.
    * - **Neighbors layer**
      - ``NEIGHBORS``
      - [vector: table]

        Default: ``[Create temporary layer]``
-     - Specification of the output table representing the gap ID and the unique ID of the input feature that is a neighbor of the gap.
+     - Specification of the output table representing the gap ID and the unique ID of its neighbor features.
        :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst